 The Faculty of Education uses a Web-based course system for students to access course materials, announcements, and resources.
 Electronic activities such as forum discussion and instant messaging also capitalize on the latest technology to enrich the learning experience, knowledge sharing and community building among students.
 Assignment submission and instructor feedback are also online, allowing students to maximize their convenience in studying.

 Students come from all backgrounds and occupations.
 These include education, publishing, information technology, corporate training, research, librarianship, business and management.

 Mode of study

 - can be completed in one academic year of full-time study or two but no more than four consecutive academic years of part-time study

-- requires students to take a total of 10 courses in their studies.
+- requires students to complete 60 credits in their studies.
 Over enrollment is not allowed.
-Full-time students should take no more than four courses in a term, while part-time students should not take more than 2 courses in a term.
+Full-time students should take no more than 24 credits in a term, while part-time students should not take more than 12 credits in a term.

 - offers courses across three terms in a year

 - schedules classes normally on weekdays from 6:30 p.m. to 9:30 p.m. and on Saturday mornings and afternoons at HKU campus.
 Some day-time classes will be held on weekdays.*